Lower School Curriculum

 Reading: Reading Workshop will consist of four major units, including habits of good readers, critical informational text skills, study of characters and research clubs.

-Writing: Writing Workshop will consist of four major units, including the habits of good writers, the art of informational writing, a unit on opinion/ argumentative pieces and fairy tale writing.
+Writing: Writing Workshop will consist of four major units, including the habits of good writers, the art of informational writing, a unit on opinion/argumentative pieces and fairy tale writing.

 Fourth Grade

-Writing: The Writing Workshop program provides opportunities for students to exercise writing skills that will support their ability to communicate ideas, thoughts and perspectives.
-Units include: Writing Realistic Fiction; Informational Writing; and Media Literacy/ Social Justice.
+Units: Writing Realistic Fiction; Informational Writing; and Media Literacy/ Social Justice.
 Grammar skills are honed at the beginning of the year and addressed in each writing unit.
 Cursive and keyboarding skills are practiced throughout the year.

 Speaking: Students are regularly given opportunities to share their writing aloud and present in front of peers.
-Students also regularly read orally to aid in their reading fluency.
+Students also regularly read orally to aid their reading fluency.

-Listening: Students practice active listening
+Listening: Students practice active listening.

 History and Social Studies

-The lower school social studies program is dedicated to providing a sound understanding of the world in which we live and an appreciation for the rich diversity of humankind.
+The Lower School social studies program is dedicated to providing a sound understanding of the world in which we live and an appreciation for the rich diversity of humankind.
 The curriculum reflects an age-appropriate, multidimensional, project-based approach to the study of people and the land.
 The goal is to give students a sense of others and the context of their place in the larger world.
 Specific units of study integrate literature, music, art, social studies and, where appropriate, math and science.

 Junior Kindergarten

-Research: Read and create books based on ongoing observations and accumulation of facts.
-Explore what it means to become a peacemaker.
-Hands-on study and exploration of various artists, architects and artistic styles and traditions.
+Research: Read and create books based on ongoing observations and accumulation of facts; explore what it means to become a peacemaker; hands-on study and exploration of various artists, architects and artistic styles and traditions

 Senior Kindergarten

-Outreach: Making decorations for Inspiration Cafe in Uptown; welcoming elders from Little Brothers, Friends of the Elderly and students’ families to share their stories.
+Outreach: Making decorations for Inspiration Cafe in Uptown; welcoming elders from Little Brothers, Friends of the Elderly and students’ families to share their stories

 First Grade